taw00/dashcore-rpm/README.md

     $ sudo rpm --import https://raw.githubusercontent.com/taw00/public-keys/master/taw-694673ED-public-2030-01-04.asc

-Or navigate to http://github.com/taw00/public-keys and fetch the key manually
+Or navigate to http://github.com/taw00/public-keys and fetch the key manually and import it locally.

 (2) Check the signature

     $ rpm --checksig dashcore-0.12.0.58-1.taw.*.src.rpm

 You should see something like: `dashcore-0.12.0.58-1.taw.fc23.src.rpm: rsa sha1 (md5) pgp md5 OK`

-If the package is not signed, or if the result is something less subsantial, like just `sha1 md5 OK`, or no signature.
+If the package is not signed, or if the result is something less substantial, like just `sha1 md5 OK`, or no signature.
 Then, I would not recommend installing the source RPM.
-If it says `(MISSING KEYS: RSA#694673ed (MD5) PGP#694673ed)`, you did not successfully import my key in step 1.
+If it says
+`(MISSING KEYS: RSA#694673ed (MD5) PGP#694673ed)`,
+you did not successfully import my key in step 1.

 #### [4] Install the source RPM

-Again, from the commandline as a normal user...
+Again, from the command line as a normal user...
 First, move that source RPM into the source RPMs location in the rpmbuild build tree:

     $ mv dashcore-*.src.rpm ~/rpmbuild/SRPMS/
     $ # Install the sucker: